-The participants welcome the project activities that will make their life comfortable.
-Example was also revealed that some of the households even are not getting good proposal for marriage of their sons/daughters because of the current bad condition of the roads in many places.
-However, participants were aware that some of the negative environmental consequences (e.g., noise, dust, construction debris, community H&S concerns) will arise for the construction activities.
-They expect that the project will address these issues by ensuring proper scheduling and adequate mitigation measures.
+The participants of the FGDs are happy with the project as that will ease their communication.
+Many of the participants stressed that the highest flood level will need to consider as many of the existing roads get inundated by floods and community peoples' mobility is greatly disrupted.
+The participants mentioned some of the impacts (e.g., wastes, disruption to mobility, noise, dust, construction debris, community H&S concerns)that may be faced because of the construction activities.
+They expect that the project will address these issues by ensuring proper scheduling and adequate mitigation measures including alternative diversion roads where possible.